Philadelphia Eleven: Washington Four: September 1975

-Women’s ordination to the priesthood and episcopate approved
+Women's ordination to the priesthood and episcopate approved

 The 1976 General Convention met in Minneapolis on September 15–23, 1976.
 On September 15, the House of Bishops voted 95 to 61 to change or eliminate ambiguous places in canon law that seemed to prevent the ordination of women to the priesthood, and to clarify matters by creating a canon to affirm the ordination of women as priests and bishops.
 Because of the two-house structure of the General Convention, the House of Deputies had to vote on the matter the following day.
 After much deliberation in that House, the clerical order voted 60 in favor, 39 opposed, and 15 divided, while the laity voted 64 in favor, 36 opposed, and 13 divided.
-Women’s ordination to the priesthood and episcopacy was approved, and the vote meant that women who were deacons could be canonically ordained to the priesthood as early as January 1, 1977, by authorization of a specifically affirming canon for that purpose.
-Later in the week, on September 21, the House of Bishops voted to require a “conditional ordination” for the fifteen women who had been irregularly ordained, much to the disappointment of the women and their supporters.
-The next day, however, the bishops reversed their decision and instead, in keeping with the status of "irregular" which they had imposed on the women, they voted to allow the individual diocesan bishops of the Philadelphia Eleven and Washington Four priests to “regularize” them in a form of their own discretion, with the option of a “public event” that would allow the people of their dioceses to welcome and celebrate the priestly ministries of the women.
+Women's ordination to the priesthood and episcopacy was approved.
+That vote meant that women who were deacons could be canonically ordained to the priesthood as early as January 1, 1977, by authorization of a specifically affirming canon for that purpose.
+Later in the week, on September 21, the House of Bishops voted to require a "conditional ordination" for the fifteen women who had been irregularly ordained, much to the disappointment of the women and their supporters.
+The next day, however, the bishops reversed their decision and instead, in keeping with the status of "irregular" which they had imposed on the women, they voted to allow the individual diocesan bishops of the Philadelphia Eleven and Washington Four priests to "regularize" them in a form of their own discretion, with the option of a "public event" that would allow the people of their dioceses to welcome and celebrate the priestly ministries of the women.
 These services were held for the priests beginning in January 1977.
 (The official term for the service was "completion," offered as an alternative to conditional ordination.)

 The first woman (already a deacon) canonically ordained to the priesthood on January 1, 1977, was Jacqueline A. Means, ordained by Donald J. Davis, Bishop of Erie, in the Episcopal Church of All Saints in Indianapolis.
 By the end of January 1977 about forty women had been ordained priests and an additional sixty by the end of the year.
 By 1979 almost 300 women had been ordained to the priesthood, and the total increased to more than 600 by 1985.

 Women involved

-The eleven women (who were already deacons) who were ordained to the Episcopal priesthood at the Church of the Advocate in Philadelphia on July 29, 1974 and are known as the Philadelphia Eleven are:
+The eleven women (who were already deacons) who were ordained to the Episcopal priesthood at the Church of the Advocate in Philadelphia on July 29, 1974, and are known as the Philadelphia Eleven are: